Sure independence screening in generalized linear models with NP-dimensionality: A likelihood ratio screening

 \end{theorem}

-The technical challenge is that the stochastic noise $\|\bL_n - \bL^{\star}\|_{\infty}$ is usually of the order of $O(n^{-2 \kappa} + n^{-1/2} \log p_n )$, which can be an order of magnitude larger than the signals given in Theorem~\ref{the-7}, unless $\kappa < 1/4$.
-Nevertheless, by a different trick that utilizes the fact that ranking is invariant under a strict monotonic transform, we are able to demonstrate the sure screening independence property for $\kappa < 1/2$.

-\begin{theorem} Suppose that Conditions A', B', C' and D, E and F hold.
+The technical challenge is that the stochastic noise $\|\mathbf{L}_n - \mathbf{L}^{\star}\|_{\infty}$ is usually of the order of $O(n^{-2 \kappa} + n^{-1/2} \log p_n )$, which can be an order of magnitude larger than the signals given in Theorem~\ref{the-7}, unless $\kappa< 1/4$.
+Nevertheless, by a different trick that utilizes the fact that ranking is invariant under a strict monotonic transform, we are able to demonstrate the sure screening independence property for $\kappa< 1/2$. \begin{theorem} Suppose that conditions~\textup{A$'$, B$'$, C$'$} and \textup{D, E} and \textup{F} hold.
 Then, by taking $\nu_n = c_7 n^{-2\kappa}$ for a sufficiently small $c_7 > 0$, there exists a $c_8 > 0$ such that

 \end{theorem}